WujekFoliarz/duaLib/README.md

 An open source version of the official sony controller library (dualshock 4/dualsense).
 It aims to replicate the original library's behavior, possibly making it crossplatform

+This can replace the original library in any non-DRM game if libScePad.dll is present in the game files.
+It might need tweaking for specific games.

 ### Our [discord server](https://discord.com/invite/AFYvxf282U)

 ## Usage